meangrape/fdb-wiki/FoundationDB-Development-Setup.md

 # Requirements

-Our standard development setup uses [docker](https://www.docker.com/) or [podman](https://podman.io/).
-This means that any Linux distribution can be used as long as docker or podman is available.
+Our standard development setup uses [docker](https://www.docker.com/).
+This means that any Linux distribution can be used as long as docker is available.

-## Podman vs Docker

-Podman is a docker drop-in-replacement.
-If your Linux distribution gives you the choice between both, podman will be slightly easier to use.
-The main difference is that podman doesn't use a service and instead each container will run in a user process.
-The main benefit for development is that many file ownership problems go away (a file created in a mounted this will be owned by the user who called into podman).

-The following tutorial assumes that you're using docker.
-But everything was also tested in podman.

 ## Setting up Docker

-First install docker or podman through the package manager of your Linux distribution.
+First install docker through the package manager of your Linux distribution.

-If you use podman you're done and can continue to the next section (setting up a bin-directory).
-Otherwise a few more things might be needed.

 Make sure that the docker daemon is running.
 In most distribution this can be done through `systemctl` (refer to the documentation of your OS to find the exact commands):